 ‘Will even send them to Israel’: Punjab CM on criticism after Arvind Kejriwal met state officials

-The Aam Admi Party chief held a meeting with Punjab officials in Delhi in the absence of Chief Minister Bhagwant Mann.
+The Aam Admi Party chief held a meeting with state officials in Delhi without Chief Minister Bhagwant Mann being present.

-Punjab Chief Minister Bhagwant Mann on Thursday said he will again send his government’s officials anywhere after the Opposition accused Aam Aadmi Party convenor Arvind Kejriwal of running the state by “remote control”, reported NDTV.
+Punjab Chief Minister Bhagwant Mann on Thursday said he will send his officers anywhere for sharpening their administrative skills after the Opposition criticised Aam Aadmi Party convenor Arvind Kejriwal for meeting state power department officials in Delhi, reported NDTV.
+Mann was not present in the meeting.

-On Monday, Kejriwal had met senior officials of the Punjab power department in Delhi in the absence of the chief minister.

-The meeting was held to discuss the party’s pre-poll promises, including providing free electricity for up to 300 units to the residents of the state.
+The meeting was held on Monday to discuss the party’s pre-poll promises, including providing free electricity for up to 300 units to the residents of the state.
 The officials who met Kejriwal had said that they were on a “study tour” to examine how the Delhi government provided free electricity.

 “If needed, for training purposes, I will send my officers to Gujarat, Andhra Pradesh, Tamil Nadu and even Israel,” Mann told reporters on Thursday.
 “Why should anyone object to that.”